hygin36/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 4: display content of directory including hidden files
+task 5: list folder content with user and group IDs in number